pavliy/node-vehicles/README.md

 - Load tests should be added.
 I'd go with k6.io.
 It allows to run those tests using servers from github/gitlab etc
 - For now it's public API, but sort of OAuth JWT based setup can be easily added here as well
 - UML schema with overall design should be added
+- In 2 places - process.env is used directly instead of config service.
+Should be corrected and aligned

 ## Thoughts & Notes